Tirzepatide monograph · Evidence review

 Diarrhea (about 19-23%) and vomiting (about 8-13%) follow the same escalation-linked pattern and tend to ease as you settle at a dose12.

-**Fatigue** (about 5-7% versus 3% on placebo) is a modest above-placebo signal; when present it is often most noticeable early and during steep calorie reduction, and tends to improve as intake stabilizes1.
+Fatigue (about 5-7% versus 3% on placebo) is a modest above-placebo signal; when present it is often most noticeable early and during steep calorie reduction, and tends to improve as intake stabilizes1 — we unpack the mostly-secondary causes and fixes in does tirzepatide make you tired?.

 For the full frequency-ranked breakdown of every labeled side effect, see our Zepbound side effects: full breakdown by frequency.